 [NOTE: This link might be out of date.]

 Click the “Get” button that is below the red icon.

 [NOTE: Older versions of Mac OS might have to find an older version of the Microsoft Remote Desktop]

-Step 3: Move or copy the icon for “Microsoft Remote Desktop 10” (that you installed in Step 2) to your own Desktop
+Step 3: Move or copy the icon for “Microsoft Remote Desktop” (that you installed in Step 2) to your own Desktop

 There might be multiple versions of the Remote Desktop Connection on your computer.
 Make sure you are clicking the correct one!
-(You can delete the old ones if you aren’t using them for anything else.)
+(NOTE: Do not delete the old ones until you know that the new one works properly, or if you are using the old ones for anything else.)

 (a) Double-click that “Microsoft Remote Desktop” icon.

 (c) Click the “Show More” button in the lower left-hand corner.